A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

+This transformer stack refined the fused representation and modeled long-range dependencies across modalities.
+Finally, the output token was passed through a fusion head comprising a linear layer, LayerNorm, and GELU activation to generate the joint embedding ${F}_\text{corr} \in \mathbb{R}^{512}$, used for final classification.
+This operation is summarized as shown in Equation \eqref{eq:f_corr}:

 The module ensured the model was sensitive to the geometric interplay between joint positions and visual appearance by aligning visual and structural cues through cross-attention and subsequent refinement.
-This representation was then passed to the classification head for posture risk prediction.
+This representation was then passed to the classification head for posture risk prediction. \x{Figure \ref{fig:heatmap_viz} shows pose keypoints and their corresponding visibility confidence heatmaps.
+This visualization illustrates the spatial distribution of skeletal features that MGCM aligns with visual tokens through cross-attention.
+Joints with lower confidence, such as those near the extremities during dynamic movements, represent the cases where geometric alignment is most critical for accurate risk classification.}